 Step By Step Instructions

 - Peel the peaches and remove the seed.
 Dice them into small pieces about ½ inch wide by ½ inch wide.
 I’ve found the easiest way to prep the peaches is to peel all skin off with a knife.
 Cut the side of the peaches off around the seed.
-Then dice them into small pieces. (about ¼ inch cubes).
+Then dice them into small pieces. (about 1cm by 1 cm in size

-- Chop the tomatoes and onions.
-(I try for pieces that are about ¼ inch cubes.
-You can always make the pieces larger or smaller based on your preference).
+- Dice the tomatoes and onions.
+(I try for pieces that are about 1cm by 1 cm in size).